SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Together these studies provide important insights into the ...
 In view of all that has been mentioned so far, one may suppose that ...

-## Describing Methods
+## Describing previously used methods

-> Describing previously used methods
+↑ Describing Methods

 To date various methods have been developed and introduced to measure X:
 In most recent studies, X has been measured in four different ways.